Cesar-Barbosa/labseqapi/README.md

 #ServiceRest

+This is a web application to get values from labseq sequences.
-A REST API that provides calculations for lab sequences.
-Built with Spring Boot, this API is capable of performing efficient calculations and returns results to its clients.
+A REST API that provides calculations for labseq.
+Built with Spring Boot, this API is able to perform efficient calculations and return the results to its clients.

 ##Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ###Prerequisites

 To run the project, you will need: